Intention to Apply for Financial Aid

 Grant aid, which does not have to be repaid, is drawn from College funds.
-Students should note that, according to U.S. tax regulations, any portion of a grant that covers all or part of residence hall and meal costs may be taxable and may also be subject to tax withholding charged to the student’s Mount Holyoke College bill.
-(Any portion of a grant covering tuition is not taxable.)
+Students should note that, according to U.S. tax regulations, any portion of a grant that covers all or part of residence hall and meal costs may be taxable and subject to tax withholding charged to the student’s Mount Holyoke College bill.

-The Global Loan is a College loan with an eight (8) percent interest rate.
+The Global Loan is a College loan with an 8% interest rate.
 Interest on this loan accrues when repayment begins, which is six months after graduation, withdrawal, or a nonacademic leave of absence.
 Unlike grant funds, loan funds must be repaid, usually within the first ten years after leaving the College.

 Campus employment may also be included in the financial aid package.
 To earn this income students work on campus approximately ten hours a week throughout the academic year and are paid biweekly.
-Earnings from campus work are not applied directly to the tuition bill; rather, it is expected that earnings will be used for books and personal expenses.
+Earnings from campus employment are not applied directly to the tuition bill; rather, a paycheck will be issued for the hours worked and it is expected that earnings will be used for books and personal expenses.

 Student jobs are available in residence halls, administrative offices, academic departments, the library, and the facilities management department.
 Students are responsible for securing a campus job and may do so using the Student Employment Database (JobX).
 Students receiving financial aid are given priority in hiring.
 Generally, international students are limited to working on the Mount Holyoke campus, with the exception of certain types of off-campus employment related to their studies and authorized in advance.